phx/dockerjail/README.md

 # DockerJail

-This container acts as a secure jumpbox running sshd as a non-root user.
+A secure jumpbox running sshd as a non-root user with key-based authentication.

 NAT port 2222 on the host to SSH with the private key generated after running install.sh.